michael2008/ME-Live-Doc/docs/metoolkit-manual.md

 InitRoom(scene, 1, room);
 ```

 #### Sync Time

+---

-Developers can use this function to get the time delay of Local and MEHolo Server.
-The unit is the tick, namely 100 nanoseconds.
+This method can be used to get the delay between local machine and the remote **_MEHolo Server_**.

 ```c#
 public void StartSyncTime()